Dayaghan/Admin_Task_Management_Using_Angular/README.md

 # Admin_Task_Management_Using_Angular
-this app helps admin to manage his tasks. how to run?
+this app helps admin to manage his tasks.\n how to run?
 1.first download and extract both files.
 3.open the complaints2312024 folder in vscode.